 For more on getting creative with Desmos, see Graph Art on Mathematics for Students.

-From Amanda Austin on Dr Austin Maths, this activity is a create-a-picture task for plotting quadratic graphs.
+From Amanda Austin on Dr Austin Maths, the activity “Plotting Quadratic Graphs Create-a-Picture” is a great task for plotting quadratic graphs.

 MEI shared The Christmas Tree Bauble Calculator